Vinai/VinaiKopp_ProductCategories/README.md

+# This Magento 1 extension is orphaned, unsupported and no longer maintained.

+If you use it, you are effectively adopting the code for your own project.

 List Product Categories
 =======================
 Display a list of the categories associated with the a product on the product detail page on the frontend.